The Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth ~ John 1:14

 From our perspective, how do we appropriate the benefits of Christ’s death to ourselves?
 It doesn’t just happen to all humanity indiscriminately.
 John gives us the answer:

 “to all who did receive him, who believed in his name, he gave the right to become children of God” (John 1:12).
 Paul explains it as “if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved” (Romans 10:9).

 When we place our faith (trust) in Christ, and rest in Christ alone for salvation, God declares us “not guilty.”
 Because believers are covered with the righteousness of Christ, we have nothing to fear on Judgment Day.
 In Christ, our ultimate judgment day has already occurred.

 Gratitude for His Gift

-This Christmas season, consider how amazing God’s love is for you.
+As a Christian, consider how amazing God’s love is for you.
 He was willing to send His son, the author of your existence, to die for you!
 Jesus died a merciless death but yet extends limitless mercy to his people.
 He died the death we deserved eternally.
 He bore God’s wrath in our place.
 He took on all of Hell and gave us all of heaven.

+As we reflect on the Incarnation during the Christmas season, ponder these amazing tidings of comfort and joy.
+Love Him, worship Him, and live a life of gratitude for the gift you’ve been given.
 Just as your home’s Christmas lights shine into the night’s darkness, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven (Matthew 5:16).